Whitby Town F.C.: First Harry Dunn era

 In December 1995 the club appointed Harry Dunn as manager.
 By the end of the season, he had taken Whitby to another Northern League Cup Final victory.

 The following season, 1996–97, the Club went from strength to strength.
 A 0–0 draw against Hull City in the first round proper of the FA Cup, was played at Scarborough on police advice, in a remarkable replay at Boothferry Park, Whitby came from behind to take a 4–3 lead which was held until the dying moments of the game.
 With only 49 seconds remaining, Hull levelled the score and went on to win 8–4 in extra time.
 Superior fitness told in the end.
 This was to be one of only five defeats in the entire season.

 The club came from behind in the Northern League race, winning the Championship in style from neighbours, Billingham Synthonia, before completing an amazing "double" by winning the FA Vase at Wembley, beating North Ferriby United 3–0.

 The following season, 1997–98, saw continued success at the Turnbull Ground when the club won the Northern Premier League First Division Championship by a margin of 7 points at their first attempt as well as beating York City 3–0 in the final of the North Riding Senior Cup to become holders for a fifth time.
 Whitby again reached the final of the NRSC in 1999 only for York to gain revenge by winning 4–2.
 In the 1999–2000 season the Seasiders finished 12th in the Northern Premier League and were beaten finalists in the President's Cup, losing over two legs to Trafford after a penalty shootout.

-The 2001–02 season saw Whitby finish in a disappointing 15th in the league, but got to the FA Cup 1st Round for the 7th time, only to lose out to Plymouth Argyle after a replay, 3–2.
+The 2001–02 season saw Whitby finish in a disappointing 15th in the league, but got to the FA Cup 1st round for the 7th time, only to lose out to Plymouth Argyle after a replay, 3–2.
 The first game at the Turnbull Ground which finished 1–1 was played in front of the BBC Match of the Day cameras.

-Season 2003–04 saw another excellent cup run halted at the hands of Hartlepool United.
-The Blues put up a spirited showing at Victoria Park but fell 4–0 to an excellent Pools side, which contained former Sunderland striker Marco Gabbiadini.
+Season 2003–04 saw another strong cup run halted at the hands of Hartlepool United, however, the Blues fell to a 4–0 defeat.
 Whitby also managed to finish in the play-off zone for the new Conference North but went out on penalties to Radcliffe Borough, a team they had beaten 5–0, 6–2 and 1–0 in the regular season.